Tuesday, December 25, 2012

 Honey in His Mouth (Lester Dent, 1956)

-Story is good and for the most part quite consistent and more or less believable.
-The best thing about it is that it doesn't turn into some predictable action thriller taking place in South America.
-Pretty much everything happens in secluded house near Miami where Walter is kept.
-This confined setting gives a novel cool claustrophobic feeling which functions perfectly as a background for all the scheming, plotting and double crossings.
-Walters arm is broken so him being a patient was a bit reminiscent of David Young in Night Walker.
+The story is good and, for the most part, relatively consistent and believable.
+The best thing about it is that it doesn't devolve into a predictable action thriller set in South America.
+Pretty much everything happens in a secluded house near Miami, where Walter is kept.
+This confined setting evokes a novel, cool, claustrophobic feeling, which functions perfectly as a backdrop for all the scheming, plotting, and double-crossings.
+Walter's arm is broken, so his role as a patient was somewhat reminiscent of David Young in Night Walker.

-It's story driven and it works great for the first two parts.
-Very fast paced (starts with a car chase!) and plot keeps tightening but then in the last part just completely looses its steam and more or less falls apart.
+It's story-driven, and it works great for the first two parts.
+Very fast paced (starts with a car chase!) and plot keeps tightening, but then in the last part just completely loses its steam and more or less falls apart.
 Very disappointing!
-We get a pretty pathetic surprise twist and a shootout in which most of our protagonists simply just die.
-Not to mention some pretty obvious logical flaws, like a man not realizing he had killed his dead ringer look-alike!?
-Seems like Mr. Dent complicated storyline too much and just gave up unwrapping it in a reasonable and logical way.
+We get a pretty pathetic surprise twist and a shootout in which most of our protagonists just simply... well, die.
+Not to mention some pretty obvious logical flaws, like a man not realising he had killed his dead ringer look-alike!?
+Mr Dent complicated the storyline too much and just gave up unwrapping it reasonably and logically.
 Fuck it, let them just kill each other!

-It's not that bad to be honest and anti-climax certainly is not its the biggest flaw.
-What I resented most is a poor characterization of "supporting" protagonists.
-They are such a colorful bunch and they would deserve better.
-First one to bitch about is Vera, greedy and not very smart but still (or maybe because of this) very likeable girlfriend of Walters.
-Wasn't even sure why she was in the book as she was totally neglected and used just for emphasizing what an asshole our hero was.
-Mr. Brother gets few more lines but still not nearly enough.
-Just think of all the possibilities that paranoid (mentaly handicapped) dictator's brother castrated by him offers!
+It's not that bad to be honest, and anti-climax certainly is not its biggest flaw.
+What I resented most was a poor characterisation of "supporting" protagonists.
+They are such a colourful bunch, and they deserve better.
+First one to bitch about is Vera, greedy and not very smart, but still (or maybe because of this) very likeable girlfriend of Walters.
+I wasn't even sure why she was in the book, as she was totally neglected and used just to emphasise what an asshole our hero was.
+Mr Brother gets a few more lines, but still not nearly enough.
+Just think of all the possibilities that a castrated, paranoid (mentally handicapped) dictator's brother offers!

-So most of the time is spent with Walter and inside of his head.
-Here Dent did a great job because the guy really is totally despicable, greedy, cowardly, dumb (half literate) sociopath.
-He's 100% different than what would be expected from a main hero.
-So instead of witty, smart, tough etc we are left with this fuckhead.
-Unconventional and somehow brave author's decision (reminded me a bit of The Peddler), it makes everything a bit more unusual and unpredictable.
+So most of the time is spent with Walter and inside his head.
+Here, Dent did a great job because the guy really is totally despicable, greedy, cowardly, dumb (half-literate) sociopath.
+He's 100% different from what would be expected from a main hero.
+So instead of witty, smart, tough, etc, we are left with this fuckhead.
+Unconventional and somewhat brave, the author's decision (reminded me a bit of The Peddler) makes everything a bit more unusual and unpredictable.

 3/5